-ToT will be held on Monday, November 16 at 6:30 PM via Zoom.
-The Zoom links to join Theology on Tap will be published in the Weekly Prayers and Announcements the Friday before Theology on Tap meets.
+The Zoom links to join Theology on Tap are always published in the Weekly Prayers and Announcements the Friday before Theology on Tap meets.
 Please join us for this fun, evocative, inspiring, and faithful conversation on this all too real and important topic.

 On the first Sunday evening of each month at 7 PM over Zoom, you are invited to a time of tranquility, a time of listening to the still small Voice, a time of growing closer in relationship to the Holy, a time of being still.
 Each evening will include a spiritual reading or two followed by a time of silence for contemplation.